How Much Will It Cost To Hire a Workers’ Compensation Lawyer?

 When an employee gets injured, the employer’s insurance company will investigate and determine if the employee has a compensable claim.

 At the investigation’s conclusion, the insurance company either approves or denies the workers’ claim.
-In most states, workers have a process for appealing a denial
+In most states, workers have a process for appealing a denial.

 How Can a Workers’ Compensation Lawyer Help You with a Workers’ Comp Settlement?

-• If your injuries require significant medical attention
+- If your injuries require significant medical attention

-• If you are out of work for weeks or months due to injuries
+- If you are out of work for weeks or months due to injuries

-• If you have a temporary or permanent disability resulting from your injuries
+- If you have a temporary or permanent disability resulting from your injuries

-• If there are delays or disputes over your workers’ comp payments
+- If there are delays or disputes over your workers’ comp payments

 “I think every employee should consult an attorney when they get injured at work,” says Carlson.
 “The laws with respect to workers’ compensation can be very complex.
 It’s important that an injured worker understands their rights as well as their responsibilities if they’ve suffered a work-related injury,” he says.

-How Much Do Workers’ Compensation Lawyers Cost to Hire?
+How Much Do Workers’ Compensation Lawyers Cost To Hire?

 “Workers’ compensation attorneys typically handle cases on a contingency fee basis,” says Carlson.
 “By statute in Pennsylvania, the contingency fee is 20 percent of any settlement or award of workers’ compensation benefits.”

-The benefit of a contingency fee is the injured worker “[gets] legal representation without having to pay out of pocket.
+The benefit of a contingency fee is that the injured worker “[gets] legal representation without having to pay out of pocket.
 If it’s a minor injury and the employee goes back to work, or the claim doesn’t involve any litigation, then the injured employee doesn’t have to pay the attorney anything,” he says.

 States differ on the contingency fee percentage.
 When you meet with a lawyer, ask what the percentage is in your state.
 But say you live in a state like Pennsylvania, where the fee is 20 percent of your settlement.
 In that case, if your settlement is $20,000, you will pay the lawyer $4,000 at the end of the process.